Daurala: Geography

 Daurala is located at 29.113°N 77.703°E. It has an average elevation of 223 metres (731 feet).
 Daurala is situated 84 km in north from national capital Delhi.
-Daurala town falls on national highway 58 and has a dual right angled metalled road to make a square route (Chaudhary Charan Singh Chowk), one of this road is joining Daurala to Baraut while other to national highway 119 at Masuri (meerut).
-The construction of a new flyover that connects commuter to Sardhana village has been completed.
+Daurala town falls on national highway 58 and has a dual right angled metalled road to make a square route (Chaudhary Charan Singh Chowk), one of this road is joining Daurala to Baraut while other to national highway 119 at Masuri (Meerut).
+The construction of a new flyover that connects commuters to Sardhana town has been completed.